Coinversation/kaco-nft/README.md

 # Kaco NFT

-This project is based on Hardhat, Openzeppelin and NFT20.
+This project is based on Hardhat, Openzeppelin and inspired by NFT20.

 # Hardhat Project Tasks